OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-03.md

 ## Proverbs 3:5

-Place your trust fully in the Lord and avoid depending solely on your own understanding.
+Trust fully in the Lord, with all your heart and lean not on your own understanding.

 ## Proverbs 3:6

-In all your ways, acknowledge Him, and He will make your pathways straight.
+In all your ways acknowledge Him, and He shall make your paths straight.

 ## Proverbs 3:7